Alfresco/alfresco-java-sdk/alfresco-apa-java-rest-api/alfresco-apa-java-rest-api-lib/generated/alfresco-activiti-runtime-rest-api/docs/UserActionsApi.md

 <a name="sendNamedEventUsingPOST"></a>
 # **sendNamedEventUsingPOST**
-> ResponseEntity sendNamedEventUsingPOST(eventName, uiName, body)
+> ResponseEntity sendNamedEventUsingPOST(uiName, eventName, body)

 Send a named event